 4.3 Other relevant issues and debates

-The fate of Teatro Valle is still uncertain, also depending on the availability of the financial resources needed for the ordinary management of the proposed foundation: the collection of money and donations is, in fact, lagging behind (only half of the needed financial resources has been reached).
+The fate of Teatro Valle – whose privatisation is by now ruled out – is still uncertain.
+It may be entrusted to a public–private foundation with the municipality's participation (as proposed, in October 2012, by the outgoing major of Rome), or to a new model of foundation yet to be created, the Common Goods Foundation, whose financial sustainability, however, may not be easily secured.
+Fundraising of money and donations to establish the new foundation is lagging behind (only half of the needed financial resources have by now been raised).
 Meanwhile, though, the contagion has spread to other theatres – mainly in southern Italy – which have also been occupied.

 The theatre's occupation gave rise to a broad movements of citizens, currently growing in our country, aimed at supporting a category of goods meeting the fundamental rights of the whole citizenship and enjoying a special status: common goods / "beni comuni" (among which cultural goods, air and water – the latter also threatened by privatisation in Italy).
 In the last two years, thousands of Circles of "Citizens for the common good" have been created throughout the country: as far as the cultural field is concerned, heritage and landscape protection are also among the most debated issues (see also Salvatore Settis, Azione popolare.
 Cittadini per il Bene Comune, 2012).

 More recently, the idea of culture as a common good and as a fundamental right (in terms both of access and creativity) for all citizens, including those with a migrant background, has been authoritatively endorsed for the first time by the new Minister for Heritage, Massimo Bray, who quoted it last May in the introduction to his Programme Report for his Ministry in front of the Parliament (see chapter 4.1).